Teen Autism » Poetry

 That I would have to mastermind my son’s education

-That I would homeschool him for eighteen months
+That I would be forced to homeschool him for eighteen months

 I never thought that my older son would wander and get lost